netliferesearch/promptfinder/README.md

 - `updateFavoritesCount`: Maintains accurate favorites counts
 - `incrementUsageCount`: Tracks usage counts when prompts are copied
 - `recalculateAllStats`: Admin function to recalculate all stats
+- `onPromptDeleted`: Ensures all subcollections related to a prompt are deleted when the prompt itself is deleted.

 For details on deployment and testing, see: